 It is wise to ensure that you rid your garage of any trash and clutter, reducing the comfort and security for the rats.

-Once everything is out, clean the whole garage with detergent and get rid of all cobwebs as well.
+Once everything is out, clean the whole garage with detergent and eliminate all cobwebs.

 Be sure to dust off the items you store in the garage.
 You can donate what you don’t need or sell them instead.
 Make a little money while eliminating rats, a win-win for you!

-Cleaning your garage will also result in clearing a few food sources away too.
-This is pest control 101.
+Cleaning your garage will also result in clearing a few food sources, pest control 101.

 Baiting With Poison